 During the year under review there were no cases filed pursuant to the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.

 iii.
 The Company has not issued Equity Shares with differential rights as to DividendVoting or Otherwise.

 v.
-No material changes and commitments occurred during April 1 2015 till the dateof this Report which would affect the financial position of your Company
+No material changes and commitments occurred during April 1 2015 till the date ofthis Report which would affect the financial position of your Company.

 vi.
-There has not been any change in the nature of business of the Company duringthe year under review.
+There has not been any change in the nature of business of the Company during theyear under review.

-As per Clause 49 of the Listing Agreement with the Stock Exchanges a separate sectionon corporate governance practices followed byyour Company together with a certificate from the Companys Auditors confirming compliance form an integral part of this Annual Report.
+As per the Regulation a separate section on corporate governance practices followed byyour Company together with a certificate from the Companys Auditors confirmingcompliance forms an integral part of this Annual Report.

 CONSOLIDATED FINANCIAL STATEMENTS